foundations-fall-2016/session2/README.md

 ## Terminal

+There are many good reasons to aquire a basic understanding of the command line terminal.
 In the class we will use the terminal for GIT and GITHUB as well as for Node Package Manager.

-On a Mac use the Terminal app.
-The Windows equivalent is PowerShell but there are important differences and you WILL NOT be able to run python as shown in this exercise.
+The Windows equivalent to Mac's Terminal app is PowerShell but there are important differences and you WILL NOT be able to run Python as shown below.

 Some Windows users use alternates such as [cmder](http://cmder.net/) or the shell that comes with [Git for Windows](https://gitforwindows.org/) aka Git Bash.
 (Check to see if Git Bash is installed on the class computers.)